 These convictions of Maxwell’s were as much financial as they were aesthetic.
 His trips to Great Britain persuaded him that American golf was mired in unsustainable addictions.
 As he put it his American Golfer interview, “[T]he majority of American golf clubs are in the red, gore of the steam shovel, blood drawn by the mound-builders.
 We have learned nothing from Scotland or England where the ancient and honorable game can be enjoyed on marvelous links at one tenth the admission fees, dues, green fees, etc., that prevail in the land of the free.”

-But Maxwell seems to have always kept one eye open for exceptions.
-In 1935, he met with the Carey family about building a course on the outskirts of Hutchinson, Kansas.
+In 1935, Maxwell met with the Carey family about building a course on the outskirts of Hutchinson, Kansas.
 Depending on which historical account you believe, either Maxwell spotted or the Careys showed him a stunning tract of Ice Age-forged dunesland east of town.
-Beneath the wild grasses, yucca plants, thickets of sandhill plum, and copses of cottonwood trees, he must have recognized the undulations, large and small, that would make for compelling golf.
+Beneath the wild grasses, yucca, sandhill plum, and cottonwood trees, he must have recognized the undulations, large and small, that would make for compelling golf.

 Since Maxwell preferred not to design from maps, he spent a month simply walking the property.
 “You see,” his son Press said, “he had so much ground to work with that he wanted to see it all, and from all directions.
 He didn’t design courses from maps.
 He went out in the field because he wanted to be right in the place where the game was to be played.”
 It was around this time that Maxwell delivered his most reprinted line: “There are 118 holes here, and all I have to do is eliminate 100.”